+The system is tested in accordance with EN 61000-4-2.
 The system has to be tested in each of the following positions:

 - start position;

 - running position;

 - lock-out position.

 NOTE The object of this test is to demonstrate the immunity of the automatic burner control system to electrostatic discharges caused by personnel who may have become electrostatically charged, touching the system or other equipment nearby.
 The tests are therefore performed using representative operation conditions for the equipment under test.